 Searches and surveys

 You also need to arrange your searches and surveys in the pre-contract stage.
-Whichever level of survey you’re getting on the house itself, you need to check the property’s condition as well as the local and legal searches your conveyancer will carry out.
+Whichever level of survey you’re getting on the house itself, you need to check the property’s condition as well as the local and property searches your conveyancer will carry out.

 Once all enquiries have been resolved and the search results and mortgage offer have been checked, you’re ready to exchange contracts.
 If you’re buying, then you’ll transfer your deposit at this point.

-Your conveyancer will exchange contracts with the other party’s conveyancer, which legally binds you to completing the transaction.
+Your conveyancer will exchange contracts with the other party’s solicitor, which legally binds you to completing the transaction.
 This also allows you to set a completion date – which could be anything from a few days to several weeks away.

 During this stage, your conveyancer will finalise the completion documents and carry out further searches on things like the Land Registry and bankruptcy.
-If everything’s in order, each side’s conveyancers can prepare financial statements relating to the transfer of funds between buyer and seller.
+If everything’s in order, each side’s conveyancer can prepare financial statements relating to the transfer of funds between buyer and seller.

 After you’ve completed, your conveyancer will continue to work for you even though you’ve already moved in or out.
 From sending signed completion documents to registering your purchase and mortgage with the Land Registry, tying up all the loose ends can take even longer than the pre-completion stages.